-\paragraph{Reading Behavior} Finally, we analyze how the personalized recommendation strategy impacts the users' reading behavior in terms of the Reading Percentage (RP) and the Activity Duration (AD) metrics.
+\paragraph{Reading Behavior} Finally, we analyze how the personalized recommendation strategy impacts the users' reading behavior in terms of the \textbf{reading percentage} (\textbf{RP}) and the \textbf{activity duration} (\textbf{AD}) metrics.
 The results are shown in Table~\ref{tab:averaged-reading-behavior-metrics}.
 In either condition, about half of the articles was read after a click (RP).
-In the control group, readers on average consumed about 0.1\,\% more of the article content.
-The time spent after a click (AD), in contrast, slightly increased in the treatment group.
-For both metrics, the differences were statistically significant according to a Mann-Whitney U test ($p<0.05$ and $p<0.01$, respectively), although with a very small effect size (Cliff's delta $<0.01$).
+In the control group, readers on average consumed about 0.1\,\% more of the article content, i.e., a relative increase of 0.2\,\%.
+The time spent after a click (AD), in contrast, slightly increased in the treatment group, that is, 1.67\,\% in relative growth.
+For both metrics, the differences were statistically significant according to a Mann-Whitney U test ($p<0.05$ and $p<0.01$ for RP and AD, respectively), although with a very small effect size (Cliff's delta $<-0.003$ for RP and $<0.004$ for AD, two-sided $95$\,\% bootstrap CI for Cliff's delta $\left[-0.005,\; -0.00006\right]$ for RP and $\left[ 0.001,\; 0.006\right]$ for AD, i.e., the distributions for both experimental groups are almost similar in practice).
 Overall, combining the observations for the RP and AD metrics, there are no clear signs that the relevance or quality of the clicked articles is largely different in both experimental groups.\footnote{If we compute the daily averages for the RP and AD metrics, we find that the differences of the daily means are actually not statistically significant.}

 \paragraph{Subgroup Analysis per Activity Level} In the previous analysis we found that the average recorded activity level after a click is below two minutes.
 This is mainly due to a high number of users who exhibited limited interactions with articles.\footnote{A visualization of the distribution of activity durations of users can be found in the appendix in Figure~\ref{fig:ad_control} and in Figure~\ref{fig:ad_personalization}.} We iterate that per definition, scrolling times in the main feed are not counted in the AD metric.
-In order to understand if the observed impact on User Engagement metrics can be equally found for subgroups of highly active and less active users, we conducted a subgroup analysis following ideas from~\cite{sonoda2022Analyzing}.
+In order to understand if the observed impact on user engagement metrics can be equally found for subgroups of highly active and less active users, we conducted a subgroup analysis following ideas from \cite{sonoda2022Analyzing}.